opensearch-project/documentation-website/API_STYLE_GUIDE.md

 #### Example response

 Include a JSON example response to show what the API returns.
-See the examples below.
+See the following examples.

 The `GET /sample-index1/_settings` request returns the following response fields: